debops/debops/docs/ansible/roles/apparmor/getting-started.rst

 .. code-block:: yaml

    # Configuration for the ``debops.apparmor`` role, customizing the system
-   # profile for slapd to work in a DebOps envioronment.
+   # profile for slapd to work in a DebOps environment.
    slapd__apparmor__dependent_locals:

       - name: 'usr.sbin.slapd'